osa-ora/connect-lab-zone/ai-lab/readme.md

 ![image](https://github.com/user-attachments/assets/218bfe99-1525-4449-adb6-6d52ddd17a7f)

-Once the repository is imported into the JupyterLab server, we will access the repository by double-clicking on the . folder summit-connect-madrid-openshift-ai-lab.
+Once the repository is imported into the JupyterLab server, we will access the repository by double-clicking on the folder "summit-connect-madrid-openshift-ai-lab".

 ![image](https://github.com/user-attachments/assets/45b68167-8a4f-4c89-a7f3-5de5f148de99)

-To view the model you are going to work with, select the folder lab and open the file named accident-recog.ipynbthat contains the model.
+To view the model you are going to work with, select the folder lab and open the file named "accident-recog.ipynb" that contains the model.

 ![image](https://github.com/user-attachments/assets/7fbd030e-655c-4458-8bb1-30dd24f34b6c)